BRoshini-15/BRoshini-15/README.md

 ### Hi, I'm Baikan Roshini 👋

-Aspiring Data Scientist / AI/ML Engineer, B.Tech CSE (2026).
+Aspiring Data Scientist, B.Tech CSE (2026).
 I build end-to-end ML and NLP solutions — from prompt engineering with LLMs to fraud detection models with enterprise-grade accuracy.

 - 🔭 Currently working on **AI Resume Analyzer** as a Data Science Intern at Unified Mentor
 - 🌱 Exploring LLMs, Prompt Engineering, and applied NLP